camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 #### Verification

-For Operate and Tasklist, you can confirm that the deployments have successfully been deployed by listing those and indicating `1/1` ready.
-The same command can be applied for the `CLUSTER_RECREATED` and `CAMUNDA_NAMESPACE_RECREATED`.
+For Operate and Tasklist, you can confirm that the deployments have successfully deployed by listing those and indicating `1/1` ready.
+The same command can be applied for the `CLUSTER_RECREATED` and `CAMUNDA_NAMESPACE_RECREATED`:

 ```bash
 kubectl --context $CLUSTER_SURVIVING get deployments -n $CAMUNDA_NAMESPACE_SURVIVING